NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_julia_modeler/tutorial/tutorial.md

         <img src="Images/FoldedCode.png" width=75%>
 <p>

 Now it's clear that this function creates an outer horizontal stack which contains two vertical stacks.
-If you dig deeper you will find that the first vertical stack contains a float slider with an interesting background.
+If you dig deeper you will find that the first vertical stack contains a float slider with an image background.
+In order to learn how to create an image background like this, check out the [UI Gradient Tutorial](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-window/blob/main/exts/omni.example.ui_gradient_window/tutorial/tutorial.md).
 The second vertical stack contains a number field which displays the number set by the float slider.

+If you take a look at the other custom widgets, you will see that each of them has its own `_build_body` function.
+Exploring these is a great way to get ideas on how to create your own user interface.

-## Reusing UI code
+## 7. Reusing UI code

 By exploring extensions in this manner, developers can get a head start creating their own user interfaces.
 This can range from copying and pasting controls from other extensions, to creating new sub-classes on tip of existing base classes, to simply reading and understanding the code written by others to learn from it.
 Hopefully this tutorial has given you a few tips and tricks as you navigate code written by others.

-## Conclusions
+## 8. Conclusions

 This tutorial has explained how to navigate the file and logical structure of a typical Omniverse extension.
 In addition it has explained how custom widgets work, even when they are part of a hieararchical inheritance structure.